conan-io/conan-center-index/docs/preparing_recipes_for_conan2.md

         ...
 ```

-To add this information with the new model, just add the desired root cpp_info name with
+To add this information with the new model, just add the desired root ``cpp_info`` target
-``cmake_target_name``.
-The target will inherit all the properties from the "fake root"
+name with ``cmake_target_name``.
+The target will inherit all the properties from the "fake
-component, so there's no need to redefine, but please note that when the migration to
+root" component, so there's no need to redefine those.
+Please note that when the migration
-Conan 2.0 is done, there will be no need for that component any more and it should
+to Conan 2.0 is done, there will be no need for that component anymore and it should
 dissapear.

 ```python